Bruno de Almeida: Career

-Bruno's third feature, O Candidato Vieira, was a documentary about the satirical Portuguese rock star Manuel João Vieira, who ran for presidential candidate in 2001.
+Bruno's third feature, O Candidato Vieira, was a documentary about the satirical Portuguese rock star Manuel João Vieira, who ran for president in 2001.
 It was released in the summer of 2005 on a double DVD along with a concert video of his band Ena Pá 2000.

 Bruno de Almeida has also directed other projects that include documentaries, commercials, and music videos.
 From 1999 to 2004, he directed several projects for the Independent Film Channel.
 In 2005, Almeida created a film for Live/Evil - Evil/Live, a dance piece by choreographer Francisco Camacho which premiered at the International Dance Festival in Algarve and was shown at Lisbon's Culturgest.
-Almeida continued his collaboration with Mr. Camacho with the film for the dance piece RIP in 2010 also shown at Lisbon's Culturgest and other festivals.
-Bruno directed the music video "Sei de um Rio" for fado singer [Camané], in 2008 and in 2013 he directed Fado Celeste: Homenagem aos 90 anos a tribute to singer Celeste Rodrigues (Amália's sister) 90th birthday.
+Almeida continued his collaboration with Mr. Camacho with the film for the dance piece RIP in 2010, also shown at Lisbon's Culturgest and other festivals.
+Bruno directed the music video "Sei de um Rio" for fado singer [Camané], in 2008 and in 2013, he directed Fado Celeste: Homenagem aos 90 anos a tribute to singer Celeste Rodrigues (Amália's sister) 90th birthday.

 In 2005, he completed his fourth feature film, The Collection, a compilation of 24 short stories that were developed and created with a group of New York actors and writers over a four-year period.
 It was released on DVD in April 2006 by Midas Filmes.

 In 2007, Bruno de Almeida's fifth feature The Lovebirds, starring Michael Imperioli, Drena De Niro, John Ventimiglia, Joaquim de Almeida, and Ana Padrão, won the Jury Prize at Fantasporto Film Festival director's week and at the Best director and screenplay awards of the Ourense International Film Festival.
 It had a successful theatrical run and DVD release in Portugal and played in film festivals worldwide.

 His film 6=0 Homeostética, a feature documentary about the art group Homeostética, won a special mention award at the DocLisboa Festival in 2008.
-It was released in theaters, broadcast on television and released on DVD by Midas Filmes.
+It was released in theatres, broadcast on television and released on DVD by Midas Filmes.

-Bruno de Almeida's Bobby Cassidy: Counterpuncher, a feature documentary on the former professional boxer from Levittown, New York was played at DocLisboa Festival and was released theatrically in 2009.
+Bruno de Almeida's Bobby Cassidy: Counterpuncher, a feature documentary on the former professional boxer from Levittown, New York, was played at DocLisboa Festival and was released theatrically in 2009.
 The film was broadcast on television and released on DVD.
 Bruno also documented a series of retired fighters in After the Fight a documentary film still in progress.

-Bruno created a multimedia installation called "Esse Olhar Que Era Só Teu" with guitarists Tó Trips and Pedro Gonçalves (from Dead Combo) which was exhibited at CCB/The Berardo Museum in Lisbon and later as a concert-film.
+Bruno created a multimedia installation called "Esse Olhar Que Era Só Teu" with guitarists Tó Trips and Pedro Gonçalves (from Dead Combo), which was exhibited at CCB/The Berardo Museum in Lisbon and later as a concert-film.
 Bruno made the film and played guitars and turntables.
 It premiered at the Vila do Conde Film Festival in 2010.